cse-labs/res-edge-labs/labs/beta-labs/deploy-res-edge/README.md

 ## Deploy Observability

-Next we will deploy the following observability stack in your cluster: Fluent Bit, Prometheus, Grafana.
+- Next we will deploy the following observability stack in your cluster
+  - Fluent Bit, Prometheus, Grafana.

 ```bash